openvinotoolkit/open_model_zoo/demos/object_detection_demo/README.md

 python3 ${MO_ROOT_PATH}/mo_caffe.py --input_model <path_to_model>/VGG16_faster_rcnn_final.caffemodel --input_proto <path_to_model>/deploy.prototxt
 ```

-For documentation on how to convert Caffe models, refer to the documentation of the [Model Optimizer tool](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer) tool.
+For documentation on how to convert Caffe models, refer to the documentation of the [Model Optimizer tool](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer).

 ## Running